Supporting Excellence at Stony Brook University

 Members of the Foundation’s volunteer Board of Trustees provide additional oversight to ensure that the Foundation meets its fiduciary responsibility to the University, donors and its charter.
 Board members represent a cross-section of notable leaders in fields ranging from law to business and the arts.
 Some Trustees are also Stony Brook alumni, most notably Chair of the Board and IMAX Corporation CEO Richard Gelfond '76.

 Dedicated to the University and devoted to ensuring the integrity of the Foundation’s practices, these individuals are not only generous with their time, but also with their personal financial resources.
 Since the Foundation’s inception, Trustees have personally contributed more than $500 million for student scholarships, state of the art research and instructional facilities, academic excellence, community service, and patient care.
-In addition, every spring since 2000, the Board hosts the Stars of Stony Brook Gala for scholarship support, which has raised nearly $50 million to date.
+In addition, every spring since 2000, the Board hosts the Stars of Stony Brook Gala for academic programs and scholarship support, which has raised more than $59 million to date.

 Stony Brook University would not be the university it is today without its exceptional partnership with the Stony Brook Foundation and with the generous individuals, corporations and foundations who have invested in our students, our faculty and our future.